ianrenton/ianrenton.com/_planesailing/2021-07-16-tracking-packet-format-faq.markdown

 * The [Beast Binary format](https://wiki.jetvision.de/wiki/Mode-S_Beast:Data_Output_Formats) is what the vast majority of applications, including Plane/Sailing and feeders such as PiAware, use for their data.
 It consists of an `0x1a` escape character, a message type byte, a timestamp, a signal level byte, then the actual Mode A, C or S bytes themselves.
 The fact that it contains a timestamp is key to its use in multilateration, as it preserves the time the time at which the message was received.
 Dump1090 provides a TCP server on port 30005 for this data.
 * The [Beast AVR format](https://wiki.jetvision.de/wiki/Mode-S_Beast:Data_Output_Formats) is the raw data bytes converted to hexadecimal.
 Each packet starts with an asterisk, then the hexadecimal bytes, finishing with a semicolon, carriage return and line feed.
 There's no additional information here like timestamps or signal levels.
 Dump1090 provides a TCP server on port 30002 for this data.
-* The [SBS/BaseStation format](http://woodair.net/sbs/article/barebones42_socket_data.htm) is human-readable and looks similar to a CSV file or NMEA-0813.
+* The [SBS/BaseStation format](http://woodair.net/sbs/article/barebones42_socket_data.htm) is human-readable and looks similar to a CSV file or NMEA-0183.
 It's very easy to use, but unfortunately does not contain all the data that's available in the other formats.
 Signal strength is not included, and neither are aircraft categories.
 Dump1090 provides a TCP server on port 30003 for this data.

 ![Mode S Data Formats](/hardware/planesailing/adsbformats.png){: .center .noshadow}

 Plane/Sailing supports all three formats, though Beast Binary is preferred.
-It uses [OpenSky's adsblib](https://github.com/openskynetwork/java-adsb) to handle this format.
+It uses [OpenSky's adsblib](https://github.com/openskynetwork/java-adsb) to handle the Mode-S messages in Beast format.

+Dump1090 also writes its internal data out to a JSON file, which is what its own web interface picks up.
+This isn't exactly a common standard format, but it's what Plane/Sailing v1 used to get aircraft data, and Plane/Sailing v2 continues to support it as an option.

 ### What are Feeders?